IDEX (NYSE:IEX) Releases Q3 2021 Earnings Guidance

 IDEX (NYSE:IEX) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $1.570-$1.610 for the period.
 The company issued revenue guidance of -.IDEX also updated its FY 2021 guidance to $6.260-$6.360 EPS.

-IDEX (NYSE:IEX) last released its quarterly earnings data on Monday, July 26th.
-The industrial products company reported $1.61 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $1.62 by ($0.01).
-The company had revenue of $685.95 million for the quarter, compared to the consensus estimate of $687.34 million.
-IDEX had a return on equity of 16.70% and a net margin of 16.13%.
-IDEX’s revenue for the quarter was up 22.2% compared to the same quarter last year.
-During the same period last year, the company earned $1.10 EPS.
-Equities research analysts anticipate that IDEX will post 6.2 EPS for the current fiscal year.
+IDEX (NYSE:IEX) last announced its quarterly earnings results on Monday, July 26th.
+The industrial products company reported $1.61 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.62 by ($0.01).
+The firm had revenue of $685.95 million for the quarter, compared to analyst estimates of $687.34 million.
+IDEX had a return on equity of 17.58% and a net margin of 16.57%.
+The business’s revenue was up 22.2% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $1.10 earnings per share.
+Sell-side analysts predict that IDEX will post 6.34 EPS for the current fiscal year.

-A number of equities analysts have recently issued reports on the stock.
-Royal Bank of Canada increased their price objective on shares of IDEX from $232.00 to $247.00 and gave the stock an outperform rating in a research report on Thursday, April 29th.
-DA Davidson increased their price objective on shares of IDEX from $190.00 to $205.00 and gave the stock a neutral rating in a research report on Thursday, April 29th.
+IEX has been the subject of several research analyst reports.
+Rosenblatt Securities upped their price target on IDEX from $225.00 to $255.00 and gave the stock a buy rating in a research note on Monday, May 3rd.
+Morgan Stanley upped their price target on IDEX from $230.00 to $250.00 and gave the stock an overweight rating in a research note on Thursday, April 29th.
+DA Davidson upped their price target on IDEX from $190.00 to $205.00 and gave the stock a neutral rating in a research note on Thursday, April 29th.
 They noted that the move was a valuation call.
-Wells Fargo & Company raised their price target on shares of IDEX from $240.00 to $260.00 and gave the company an overweight rating in a research report on Monday, May 3rd.
-Rosenblatt Securities raised their price target on shares of IDEX from $225.00 to $255.00 and gave the company a buy rating in a research report on Monday, May 3rd.
-Finally, Morgan Stanley raised their price target on shares of IDEX from $230.00 to $250.00 and gave the company an overweight rating in a research report on Thursday, April 29th.
-Two analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-The company presently has a consensus rating of Buy and an average price target of $233.71.
+Royal Bank of Canada increased their target price on IDEX from $232.00 to $247.00 and gave the company an outperform rating in a research note on Thursday, April 29th.
+Finally, Wells Fargo & Company increased their target price on IDEX from $240.00 to $260.00 and gave the company an overweight rating in a research note on Monday, May 3rd.
+Two equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+IDEX has a consensus rating of Buy and a consensus target price of $233.71.

-In other news, SVP Denise R. Cade sold 10,835 shares of the firm’s stock in a transaction that occurred on Monday, May 10th.
-The shares were sold at an average price of $228.00, for a total transaction of $2,470,380.00.
-Following the completion of the sale, the senior vice president now owns 10,893 shares in the company, valued at approximately $2,483,604.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, SVP Denise R. Cade sold 2,165 shares of the firm’s stock in a transaction that occurred on Wednesday, May 5th.
-The stock was sold at an average price of $228.00, for a total transaction of $493,620.00.
-Following the sale, the senior vice president now owns 9,824 shares of the company’s stock, valued at approximately $2,239,872.
+In related news, SVP Denise R. Cade sold 10,835 shares of the stock in a transaction dated Monday, May 10th.
+The stock was sold at an average price of $228.00, for a total value of $2,470,380.00.
+Following the completion of the transaction, the senior vice president now owns 10,893 shares of the company’s stock, valued at $2,483,604.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, SVP Denise R. Cade sold 2,165 shares of the stock in a transaction dated Wednesday, May 5th.
+The shares were sold at an average price of $228.00, for a total value of $493,620.00.
+Following the completion of the transaction, the senior vice president now directly owns 9,824 shares of the company’s stock, valued at approximately $2,239,872.
 The disclosure for this sale can be found here.
-Company insiders own 0.50% of the company’s stock.
+Corporate insiders own 0.50% of the company’s stock.

 IDEX Company Profile